The Dagger of Kamui: Plot

-Traveling north, Jiro is befriended by the elderly Andou Shouzan and a young Ainu girl.
+Traveling north, Jirō is befriended by the elderly Andō Shōzan and a young Ainu girl.
 She helps find secret instructions to find a great treasure which is hidden with the hilt of the sword of Kamui.
-However, Jiro is tracked down by three of Tenkai's formidable assassins, whom he defeats, but not before they kill Shouzan.
-The Ainu girl helps Jiro escape, but she kills herself when confronted by the following Tenkai.
-With the aid of the sailor Sam, Jiro books passage on Captain Drasnic's ship to the United States.
+However, Jirō is tracked down by three of Tenkai's formidable assassins, whom he defeats, but not before they kill Shouzan.
+The Ainu girl helps Jirō escape, but she kills herself when confronted by the following Tenkai.
+With the aid of the sailor Sam, Jirō books passage on Captain Drasnic's ship to the United States.
 Onboard, he is attacked by Oyuki, one of Tenkai's shinobi, but he defeats her.
 He then saves her from drowning, and they develop a strong bond.
-After arriving in America, Jiro, Sam, and Oyuki become separated, and Jiro travels on alone.
-Jiro befriends Chico, a French-born Indian woman, and shelters with her tribe.
+After arriving in America, Jirō, Sam, and Oyuki become separated, and Jirō travels on alone.
+Jirō befriends Chico, a French-born Indian woman, and shelters with her tribe.
 He then encounters Mark Twain on the way the Los Angeles, heading for the island of Santa Catalina, which is apparently the location of Captain Kidd's treasure.

-Jiro eventually finds a small treasure on the island, but Tenkai and his shinobi have followed him there with Oyuki.
-Tenkai suddenly reveals that Sanpei is a Satsuma and an associate of Tarouza, who was also Oyuki's father, making her Jiro's half sister.
+Jirō eventually finds a small treasure on the island, but Tenkai and his shinobi have followed him there with Oyuki.
+Tenkai suddenly reveals that Sanpei is a Satsuma and an associate of Tarōza, who was also Oyuki's father, making her Jirō's half sister.
 Oyuki angrily stabs Tenkai through the heart with the dagger, although he manages to fatally wound her before he dies.
-Jiro then finds the real treasure below in a hidden cavern.
-Later, Chico reappears and shows Jiro a similar copy of the treasure's location.
+Jirō then finds the real treasure below in a hidden cavern.
+Later, Chico reappears and shows Jirō a similar copy of the treasure's location.
 She reveals her real name is Julie Rochelle, the daughter of French spies also seeking the treasure, and that her father and Tenkai killed each other.
-Jiro now realizes that Tenkai has been using body doubles.
+Jirō now realizes that Tenkai has been using body doubles.
 He returns to Japan, where he uses Captain Kidd's treasure to help fund the overthrow of the Tokugawa shogunate by the combined Satsuma-Choushuu forces.

 In 1869, at the Citadel of Hakodate, the Imperial Japanese Navy and Army closed in on the last remaining Shogunate rebels.
-After a massive naval bombardment, Jiro wanders through the rubble and bodies, eventually encountering Tenkai.
-They engage in battle, during which Jiro kills Tenkai by impaling him through his cranium with the dagger.
-Jiro leaves Hakodate as the Imperial forces capture the city, but not before paying a silent farewell to Sanpei and his master, the samurai Saigō Takamori.
+After a massive naval bombardment, Jirō wanders through the rubble and bodies, eventually encountering Tenkai.
+They engage in battle, during which Jirō kills Tenkai by impaling him through his cranium with the dagger.
+Jirō leaves Hakodate as the Imperial forces capture the city, but not before paying a silent farewell to Sanpei and his master, the samurai Saigō Takamori.